izyware/devops/README.md

 After you are done, be sure to unset the variables by

      unset AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY AWS_SESSION_TOKEN

+If you need to generate a One Time Password from the cli use

+    npm run otp.generate queryObject.secretStrBase32 your_secret
+    npm run otp.generate queryObject.secretPath ~/.aws/otpsecret
+    npm run otp.generate queryObject.secretPath ~/googleAccount1/otpsecret

 # Debugging AWS Node SDK Network Traffic